bbeek/refactorlegacy/Labs/Day2/Readme.md

 	And using the **Slide statement** refactoring, move the variable declaration out of the now much shorter `using` block.

 	Apply **Extract method** on the `using` block, including the `double result` variable declaration.
 	Give this new method a descriptive name.
-This is now our second seam.
+This is now our second *seam*.

 Your `PricesController` class should now look like: `Day2\solutions\1.1 Extracted SQL\PricesController.cs`